covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Miscellaneous/API_REPORTS_MODIFICATION.md

 Parameters:

-project  â Input parameter; value: ID of a project
+project   Input parameter; value: ID of a project

-mode  â Input parameter; value: "ModifyPages"
+mode   Input parameter; value: "ModifyPages"

-pages  â Input parameter; value: IDs of created pages separated by semicolon
+pages   Input parameter; value: IDs of created pages separated by semicolon

 The created pages and their properties can be modified.